 Eat + Drink

-It's Friday, which means time for the Eater Wrap, the weekly recap from Eater SF on all the happenings from the local restaurant scene.
+It's Friday, which means that it's probably time for the Eater Wrap, the wonderful weekly recap from Eater SF on all the happenings from the local restaurant scene.

 1) One of the biggest (if not the biggest) openings of the fall will be the new Quince in the old Myth space.
 But before that happens, you might want to say goodbye to the restaurant's current Pacific Heights location.
 Its last day is September 19th; grab that resy.

 Quick!
 Quick!
 It's summer outside.
 With nary a daylight hour to waste, we've hastily drafted this list of the things we most wish we were eating right now, instead of sitting at our desks.
 Should you have the good fortune to be playing hooky today here's a list of the ten greatest hot weather edibles in San Francisco.

 Every year around this time, French prune plums make a brief and glorious return to market each year but only for a limited time.
 With their concentrated sweetness and easy perishability they are usually only sold in their dried and preserved states.
 However, for the next few weeks you can visit the Glashoff Farms stand and get them freshly picked and in their prime.